ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Transport Services API Concepts

 Fundamentally, a Transport Services API needs to provide connection objects ({{objects}}) that allow applications to establish communication, and then send and receive data.
-These could be exposed as handles or referenced objects, depending on the language.
+These could be exposed as handles or referenced objects, depending on the chosen programming language.

 Beyond the connection objects, there are several high-level groups of actions that any Transport Services API needs to provide: